LukeSmithxyz/LARBS/dwm-guide.md

 ### How do I copy and paste?

 Copying and pasting is always program-specific on any system.
-In most graphical programs, copy and paste will be the same as they are on Windows: ctrl-c and ctrl-v.
+In most graphical programs, copy and paste will be the same as they are on Windows: `ctrl-c` and `ctrl-v`.
 In the Linux terminal, those binds have other more important purposes, so you can run man st to see how to copy and paste in my terminal build.

-Additionally, I’ve set vim to use the clipboard as the default buffer, which means when you yank or delete something in vim, it will be in your system clipboard as well, so you can ctrl-v it into your browser instance, etc. You can also paste material copied from other programs into vim with the typical vim bindings.
+Additionally, I’ve set vim to use the clipboard as the default buffer, which means when you yank or delete something in vim, it will be in your system clipboard as well, so you can `ctrl-v` it into your browser instance, etc. You can also paste material copied from other programs into vim with the typical vim bindings.

 ### How do I change the background/wallpaper?

-The system will always read the file ˜/.config/wall.png as the wallpaper.
+The system will always read the file `˜/.config/wall.png` as the wallpaper.
 The script setbg, if run on an image will set it as the persistent background.
 When using the file manager, you can simply hover over an image name and type b and this will run setbg.

 ## How I change the colorscheme?

-LARBS no longer deploys Xresources by default, but check ˜/.config/x11/xresources for a list of color schemes you can activate or add your own.
+**LARBS** no longer deploys Xresources by default, but check `˜/.config/x11/xresources` for a list of color schemes you can activate or add your own.
 When you save the file, vim will automatically update the colorscheme.
-If you’d like these colors activated by default on login, there is a line in ˜/.config/x11/xprofile you can uncomment to allow that.
+If you’d like these colors activated by default on login, there is a line in `˜/.config/x11/xprofile` you can uncomment to allow that.
 Or, if you want to use wal to automatically generate colorschemes from your wallpapers, just install it and setbg will automatically detect and run it on startup and wallpaper change.

 ## How do I set up my email?

-LARBS comes with mutt-wizard, which gives the ability to receive and send all your email and keep an offline store of it all in your terminal, without the need for browser.
-You can add email accounts by running mw -a your@email.com.
-See man mw for all the information you need about mutt-wizard.
+**LARBS** comes with **mutt-wizard**, which gives the ability to receive and send all your email and keep an offline store of it all in your terminal, without the need for browser.
+You can add email accounts by running `mw -a your@email.com`.
+See `man mw` for all the information you need about **mutt-wizard**.

 Once you have successfully added your email address(es), you can open your mail with neomutt which is also bound to`Mod`+`e`.
-You can sync your mail by pressing`Mod`+`F8` and you can set a cronjob to sync mail every 10 minutes by running mw -t 10.
+You can sync your mail by pressing`Mod`+`F8` and you can set a cronjob to sync mail every 10 minutes by running `mw -t 10`.

-You may also want to install pam-gnupg-git, which can be set up to automatically unlock your GPG key on login, which will allow you avoid having put in a password to sync and send, all while keeping your password safe and encypted on your machine.
+You may also want to install **pam-gnupg-git**, which can be set up to automatically unlock your GPG key on login, which will allow you avoid having put in a password to sync and send, all while keeping your password safe and encypted on your machine.

 ### How do I set up my music?

-By default, mpd, the music daemon assumes that ˜/Music is your music directory.
-This can be changed in ˜/.config/mpd/mpd.conf.
-When you add music to your music folder, you may have to run mpc up in the terminal to update the database. mpd is controlled by ncmpcpp, which is accessible by`Mod`+`m`.
+By default, mpd, the music daemon assumes that `˜/Music` is your music directory.
+This can be changed in `˜/.config/mpd/mpd.conf`.
+When you add music to your music folder, you may have to run `mpc up` in the terminal to update the database. mpd is controlled by ncmpcpp, which is accessible by`Mod`+`m`.

 ## How do I update LARBS?

-LARBS is deployed as a git repository in your home directory.
+**LARBS** is deployed as a git repository in your home directory.
 You can use it as such to fetch, diff and merge changes from the remote repository.
-If you don’t want to do that or don’t know how to use git, you can actually just rerun the script (as root) and reinstall LARBS and it will automatically update an existing install if you select the same username.
+If you don’t want to do that or don’t know how to use git, you can actually just rerun the script (as root) and reinstall **LARBS** and it will automatically update an existing install if you select the same username.
 This will overwrite the original config files though, including changes you made for them, but this is an easier brute force approach that will also install any new dependencies.

 ## Important Links